 Cyberattacks are becoming more elaborate and sophisticated, but that doesn't mean there's nothing we can do to better safeguard our schools.
 Even though attacks are becoming more complex, many of the solutions remain the same.
 Often, just practicing the fundamentals of computer security are enough to deter most attacks.
 Here's a list of the most common things we can do to keep our environment safe and secure.

 Develop a patch management policy: A good patch management policy should guide how you deploy patches in your environment.
-It should also cover things such as how to patch critical devices.
+It should also cover things like how to patch critical devices.
 This may include only deploying security updates or updates that have thoroughly been tested to essential devices.

 Use a deployment tool: Depending on the size of your environment, deploying patches could be a daunting task.
 If you have a larger environment, consider using a deployment tool to ensure you get all of your devices patched on time.
 I may sound biased, but I highly recommend PDQ Deploy and PDQ Inventory.
 These applications are very easy to integrate into your existing environment.
 With Deploy and Inventory, you'll be deploying patches to hundreds or even thousands of machines with just a few clicks.

-Stay informed: Make sure you know when a vulnerability has been discovered so you can get the patches deployed to your devices.
+Stay informed: Make sure you know when a vulnerability has been discovered, so you can get the patches deployed to your devices.
 There are many blogs, news sites, and social media groups you can follow to ensure you stay informed about the latest security events.
-We cover many of these critical vulnerabilities as well as non-critical updates on our blog at PDQ.com/blog.
+We cover many of these critical vulnerabilities, as well as non-critical updates on our blog.
 Bleepingcomputer.com is another good source of information about security events.
-You can also track vulnerabilities using the NIST NVD (National Institute of Standards and Technology National Vulnerability Database… whew)
+You can also track vulnerabilities using the NIST NVD.
+(National Institute of Standards and Technology National Vulnerability Database…whew)

 End-Of-Life (EOL): Computers systems are constantly evolving.
 The internet and the applications we use today look nothing like what we used 15 years ago.
-Many systems eventually become deprecated and lose support.
-When systems become obsolete and lose support, this is known as reaching their end-of-life.
+Many systems eventually depreciate and lose support.
+When systems become obsolete and lose support, this is known as reaching their “end of life.”
 End-of-life systems no longer receive security updates, making them a high-priority target for cyberattacks.
 Unless these systems are absolutely essential, ensure they are removed from your environment.
 If the system is critical, ensure that the device it runs on is set to the highest security standards while you work on transitioning to a replacement system.

 Firewalls: Make sure your firewalls are correctly configured to keep intruders out of your network.
 Also, ensure that your firewalls and other networking equipment are up to date with their latest firmware updates.

 Password Management: Ensure a proper password management policy is in place and followed.
-Password should be required to change regularly.
+Passwords should be required to change regularly.
 Avoid giving end-users administrative access.
 Sysadmins should use separate logins for administrative work.
-Password should not be re-used for multiple systems, and passwords should never be shared.
-Ensure complex passwords are required.
-Use a password management system to ease the burden on users.
+Passwords should not be re-used for multiple systems, and passwords should never be shared.
+Ensure complex passwords are required, and use a password management system to ease the burden on users.

 2FA (Two Factor Authentication): Most systems now have an option to enable 2FA or multi-factor authentication.
 Use this authentication method whenever possible.
 2FA will drastically limit what a cybercriminal can do if they obtain a password.

-Audits & Pen Tests: Systems should be regularly audited and penetration testing performed to ensure there are no vulnerabilities in your environment.
+Audits & Pen Tests: Systems should be regularly audited, with penetration testing performed to ensure there are no vulnerabilities in your environment.
 While I don't know anybody that enjoys being audited, you'll enjoy it a whole lot more than trying to recover from a cyberattack.